 VPS-Premium: $159.99 your first month, $199.99 after that.

 HostPapa can be integrated with OS Commerce Cart or ZenCart Shopping Cart, both of which are included at all plan levels.
 At all plan tiers, you can accept payments through PayPal.
-This is excellent, as there are many hosting sites which do not offer eCommerce features at the lower tiers.
+This is excellent, as there are many hosting sites which do not offer eCommerce features at the lower levels.

 If you get one of the top two tiers of shared hosting, HostPapa will also provide you with email marketing software called HostPapa Connect.
-You can add this on at the lowest tier, but you do need to pay extra for it.
+You can add this on at the lowest level, but you do need to pay extra for it.

 All accounts include a server firewall, monitoring, and intrusion detection as well as Panda Cloud AntiSpam protection.
 At the Business Pro level, you get a ton of advanced security features.